Estimation in the partially observed stochastic Morris-Lecar neuronal model with particle filter and stochastic approximation methods: Introduction

 Here, we also want to estimate parameters from the hidden coordinate and we do not consider measurement noise.
 We propose to impute the hidden non-Markovian path in the stochastic EM algorithm with a Sequential Monte Carlo (SMC) algorithm.
-Monte-Carlo methods for non-linear filtering are widely spread, with, among other algorithms, sequential importance sampling, sequential importance sampling with resampling (SISR), auxiliary SISR, and stratified resampling \citep[see][for a general presentation]{cappe05}.
+Monte Carlo methods for nonlinear filtering are widely spread, with, among other algorithms, sequential importance sampling, sequential importance sampling with resampling (SISR), auxiliary SISR and stratified resampling [see \citet{cappe05} for a general presentation].
 All SISR algorithms are now called SMC.
 Most of them are designed for HMM.
-In the specific setting of multi-dimensional SDEs, \cite{delmoral01} proposes a particle filter for a two-dimensional SDE, where the second equation is autonomous.
-Although the first coordinate is observed at discrete times, they propose to simulate it at each iteration of the filter. \cite{fearnhead08} generalises this particle filter to a non-autonomous hidden path but with drift of gradient type.
-In the ergodic case this corresponds to a time reversible diffusion.
+In the specific setting of multidimensional SDEs, \citet{delmoral01} propose a particle filter for a two-dimensional SDE, where the second equation is autonomous.
+Although the first coordinate is observed at discrete times, they propose to simulate it at each iteration of the filter. \citet{fearnhead08} generalize this particle filter to a nonautonomous hidden path but with drift of gradient type.
+In the ergodic case this corresponds\vadjust{\goodbreak} to a time-reversible diffusion.
 In particular, models exhibiting oscillations are not covered, which is the case of any realistic neuronal model.